Xaver Hohenleiter: The gang

 Various other vagrants were part of the gang, each for a short period of time before relocating, getting arrested or joining other criminal gangs.

 Crimes

 The crimes perpetrated by Hohenleiter and his gang were mostly arson, burglary, robbery, extortion and theft.
 They predominantly targeted isolated farms, smallholdings, hamlets and mills, their loot mostly consisting of food, animals, money and clothes.
-After committing crimes, Hohenleiter and his companions retreated into the dense woods where they had a base near Ostrach, occasionally resurfacing at disreputable country inns.
+After committing crimes, Hohenleiter and his companions retreated into the dense woods where they had a base near Ostrach, and occasionally resurfaced at disreputable country inns.